systemd

 on this logs centralization server to explore the logs of all your infrastructure.

-This plugin will automatically provide multi-node views of your logs and also give you the ability to combine the logs of multiple servers, as you see fit.
+This plugin will automatically provide multi-node views of your logs and also allow you to combine the logs of multiple servers, as you see fit.

 Check configuring a logs centralization server.